planship/planship-js/packages/fetch/README.md

 await planship.reportUsage(<CUSTOMER_ID>, <METERING_ID>, <USAGE>)
 ```

-## Client vs. server authentication and security
+## Client vs. server

-Planship libraries can be used in both client and server code of your application.
-Depending on where you use the Planship client, you must choose a right way to authenticate to keep your data secure.
+This SDK can be used both on the client and the server side, but certain security considerations have to be made.

 On the server side, or any other environment where you can securly access your application secrets, the `Planship` class can be initialized with your Planship API client id and secret pair: